rapid mobile app development (RMAD)

 RMAD platforms reduce the cost and complexity of developing an application, offer a good return on investment (ROI) because they're suitable for multiple projects and can even change the hiring requirements of a team:

-- Low-code/no-code IDEs hasten development time on a given application because less coding needs to be done than via traditional development methodologies.
+- Low-code/no-code IDEs hasten development time on a given application because they require less coding than via traditional development methodologies.

 - Organizations that rely on RMAD can hire app developers with little code experience.

-- Once an organization purchases an RMAD platform, that platform can be used again and again to develop applications.
+- Once an organization purchases an RMAD platform, they can repeatedly use that platform to develop applications.

 Limitations of RMAD